anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-41.md

-# Day 41: Write a Docker File
+# Day 41: Write a Dockerfile

 ## Scenario

-As per recent requirements shared by the Nautilus application development team, they need custom images created for one of their projects.
-Several of the initial testing requirements are already been shared with DevOps team.
-Therefore, create a docker file /opt/docker/Dockerfile (please keep D capital of Dockerfile) on App server 2 in Stratos DC and configure to build an image with the following requirements:
+The Nautilus application development team requires custom Docker images for their project.
+Some initial testing requirements have already been defined:

-a.
-Use ubuntu:24.04 as the base image.
+- Use `ubuntu:24.04` as the base image.

-b.
-Install apache2 and configure it to work on 8085 port. (do not update any other Apache configuration settings like document root etc).
+- Install Apache2 and configure it to listen on port `8085` (do not modify other Apache configuration settings such as the document root).

 ---

 ## Task

+- Create a Dockerfile that uses `ubuntu:24.04` as the base image.
+- Install Apache2 and configure it to listen on port `8085`.
+- Build the Docker image and verify its presence.

 ---